rufus173/micro-widgets/lib/TRAY.md

 ### How to use

-`main_tray()` should be used to start the tray.
+`main_tray(int flags)` should be used to start the tray.
 Usually you would fork, or open a new thread to run this function in.
 It handles incoming socket connections from `/tmp/tray.socket`. (can be changed in the `#define SOCKET_PATH`).
 This function handles both socket connections and also waiting on executed forks returning.
 It will handle a connection then attempt to wait for all open processes.

+### Flags

+This function can be called with multiple flags to change properties about a starting tray.
+Flags can be or'd together to use multiple, e.g. `FLAG_A | FLAG_B`.
+Current flags include:
+- `0` start tray in default configuration
+- `TRAY_NO_PERSIST` once the tray has no more programs to hold, quit.

 ### Return value